 Then there’s the book owner who buys but seldom reads every page of a book.
 More likely flirts with a few pages before setting a volume down.
 Like the first, his books look brand new ten years after he bought them.

-Then there’s the book owner who owns a small shelf collapsing under the weight of stained, dog-eared, loose in the binding and, most importantly, scrawled-in-from-front-to-back books.
+Then there’s the book owner who owns a small shelf collapsing under the weight of stained, dog-eared, loose in the binding, who has an insatiable appetite to read more books, and, most importantly, scrawled-in-from-front-to-back books.